Wide Reads

 Key Quotes & Analysis

-"I was now master, all on a sudden, of above five thousand pounds sterling in money, and had an estate, as I might well call it, in the Brazils, of above a thousand pounds a year, as sure as an estate of lands in England."
+"I was now master, all on a sudden, of above five thousand pounds sterling in money, and had an estate, as I might well call it, in the Brazils, of above a thousand pounds a year."

 — Narrator

-Context: When Crusoe discovers the full extent of his accumulated wealth from the Brazilian plantation
+Context: Crusoe discovers the extent of his accumulated wealth from the Brazilian plantation upon returning to Lisbon

 In Today's Words:

-"It is impossible to express the flutterings of my very heart when I looked over these letters, and especially when I found all my wealth about me."
+"It is impossible to express the flutterings of my very heart when I looked over these stalks, and considered how perfectly they were formed, and the exact resemblance they bore to the barley and rice that grew in England."

 — Narrator